-As many of you already know, Japan has a wonderful and unique cuisine but mostly when we think about Japanese food, what automatically comes to our minds is fish and rice.
-This blog post will help you to have a different view about the food culture in Japan, and will help you to know what to order from the moment you sit at the restaurant.
+As many of you already know, Japan is famous for its wonderful and unique cuisine.
+But when we think about Japanese food, the first thing that comes to mind is fish and rice.
+This blog post will give you a wider view about the food culture in Japan, and teach you what to order from the moment you sit at the restaurant.

 Let's start with the food item that most of us associates Japan with: Sushi and Sashimi.
-Sushi is known all over the world and is unique in its creation because every piece of rice is seasoned with a rice vinegar mix (made with sugar and salt) and then mixed with different ingredients such as a variety of seafood, vegetables, nori (seaweed), etc..
+Sushi is known all over the world and is unique in its creation because every piece of rice is seasoned with a rice vinegar mix (made with sugar and salt) and then mixed with different ingredients such as a variety of seafood, vegetables, and nori (seaweed).
 You can just grab a piece of sushi with chopsticks and dip it into soy sauce or wasabi, or both.
 It is truly a mix of flavors in your mouth!
-Depending on the shape and ingredients that are used, sushi can be called different names: Nigiri sushi, Maki sushi , Oshi sushi , Temaki sushi, etc
+Depending on the shape and ingredients that are used, sushi can be called different names: Nigiri sushi, Maki sushi, Oshi sushi, Temaki sushi, etc.

-Sashimi is basically raw fish or seafood served with wasabi (a spicy Japanese condiment), soy sauce and generally it comes with slices of radish on the side.
-The name sashimi comes from the tale of the fish the it used to come with the meal to identify which kind of fish you are eating.
-Sashimi in kanji it is written like this: 刺身 .
+Sashimi is basically raw fish or seafood served with wasabi (a spicy Japanese condiment) and soy sauce.
+It generally comes with slices of radish on the side.
+The name sashimi comes from a tradition of presenting the fish itself with the meal to identify which kind of fish you are eating.
+Sashimi in kanji it is written like this: 刺身.
 The first kanji means spine and the second kanji means body.

 Here's a time-saver: